SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 		INTERACTION_1 -->|produce a component| INTERACTION
 		INTERACTION_2 -->|produce another component| INTERACTION
 ```

+### Starting Points

+Start the whole cause analysis process from the effects of the problem on us.
+For instance, An effect is the itchy feeling not the existence of mosquitoes.

 ### THE GRAIN SIZE OF BACKWARD REASONING
 When there is a clear cause-effect relation between an action A and a result B, we mark A as the cause of B.